 5. Remove friction with technology to spot passive occupancy

 If a coat was hanging on the back of a chair, is that desk in use?
 Yes.
-With the VergeSense Signs of Life™ feature, sensors can detect objects like mugs and jackets at workstations.
+With VergeSense Signs of Life, our sensors allow you to capture and recognize people in spaces as well as the objects commonly used by people to passively occupy spaces when they are not present - such as backpacks, laptops, and clothing.
 So even if the occupant is away from the desk at the moment, our workplace analytics platform still shows the workstation as occupied.
 Employees looking for an available workstation are only shown spaces that are truly available.
 Meanwhile, real estate leaders have a better understanding of how the workplace is being used.

 To see Signs of Life™ in action, schedule a one-on-one demo with us today.